gidambayiantony/gidambayiantony/README.md

 # Hello, I'm Anthony Gidambayi! 👋

-I'm a **Programming** enthusiast and full-stack developer based in 🌎 .
+I'm a **Programming** enthusiast and full-stack Software  developer based in 🌎 .
 Welcome to my GitHub profile!

 ## About Me

-- 🎓 Currently pursuing Software Engineering at ALX Africa.
+- 🎓 Certified Software Engineering at ALX Africa.
 - 💻 Experienced in full-stack development.
 - 🌍 Love exploring new technologies and contributing to open-source projects.
 - ⚽ A proud fan of Arsenal Football Club.